Freedom of Information

 - The right to receive the information

-The intention of FOI is to encourage a spirit of openness and transparency throughout the Public Sector and Birmingham Children’s Hospital NHS Trust fully supports this aim.
+The intention of FOI is to encourage a spirit of openness and transparency throughout the Public Sector and Birmingham Women's and Children’s NHS Foundation Trust fully supports this aim.

 Can information be released about patients or staff?

 The FOI does not allow people to obtain personal information about patients or our staff and does not give individuals access to their own personal information – this information is protected by the Data Protection Act 1998.

 Can the Trust refuse to provide information under the Act?

 The Act aims to strike a balance between promoting openness, protecting the privacy rights of individuals and maintaining the right to confidentiality.

 This balance is achieved through use of the exemptions defined by the Act which require us to withhold information that is of a personal, confidential nature or that which may have a negative effect on the conduct of public affairs.